A Guide to Cocaine Detox & Withdrawal

 What is a Cocaine Detox?

 Cocaine detox is the process of stopping the use of cocaine and allowing the body to return to a normal state of functioning.
-This can be achieved either at home or via a clinical, inpatient setting.
+This can be achieved either at home, via a residential cocaine rehab, or through one of various outpatient services.

 What is Cocaine Withdrawal?